apify/apify-docs/sources/academy/tutorials/node_js/filter_blocked_requests_using_sessions.md

 You want to crawl a website with a proxy pool, but most of your proxies are blocked.
 It's a very common situation.
 Proxies can be blocked for many reasons:

-1. You overused them in your current actor run and they got banned.
+1. You overused them in your current Actor run and they got banned.

 2. You overused them in some of your previous runs and they are still banned (and may never be unbanned).